Clearing (finance): Securities and derivatives clearing

 Securities clearing was required to ensure payment had been received and the physical stock certificate delivered.
-This caused a few days’ delay between the trade date and final settlement.
+This caused a few days' delay between the trade date and final settlement.
 To reduce the risk associated with failure to deliver on the trade on settlement date, a clearing agent or clearing house often sat between the trading parties.
 The trading parties would deliver the physical stock certificate and the payment to the clearing house, who would then ensure the certificate was handed over and the payment complete.
 This process is known as delivery versus payment.

 During the 1700s the Amsterdam Stock Exchange had close links with the London Stock Exchange, and the two would often list each other's stocks.
 To clear the trades, time was required for the physical stock certificate or cash to move from Amsterdam to London and back.
 This led to a standard settlement period of 14 days, which was the time it usually took for a courier to make the journey between the two cities.
 Most exchanges copied the model, which was used for the next few hundred years.
-With the advent of the computer in the 1970s and 1980s, there was a move to reduce settlement times in most exchanges, leading by stages to a current standard of two days, known as T+2.
+With the advent of the computer in the 1970s and 1980s, there was a move to reduce settlement times in most exchanges, leading by stages to a current standard of one day, known as T+1.

 With the advent of electronic settlement, and a move to dematerialisation of securities, standardised clearing systems were required, as well as standardised securities depositories, custodians and registrars.
 Until this point, many exchanges would act as their own clearing house, however the additional computer systems required to handle large volumes of trades, and the opening of new financial markets in the 1980s, such as the 1986 big bang in the UK, led to a number of exchanges separating or contracting the clearing and settlement functions to dedicated organisations.

 In some specialist financial markets, clearing had already been separate from trading.
 One example was the London Clearing House (later renamed LCH.Clearnet), which, since the 1950s, cleared derivatives and commodities for a number of London exchanges.
 Clearing houses who clear financial instruments, such as LCH, are generally called central counterparties (CCPs).

-In the wake of the financial crisis of 2007–08 the G20 leaders agreed at the 2009 Pittsburgh Summit that all standardised derivatives contracts should be traded on exchanges or electronic trading platforms and cleared through central counterparties (CCPs).
+In the wake of the 2008 financial crisis the G20 leaders agreed at the 2009 Pittsburgh Summit that all standardised derivatives contracts should be traded on exchanges or electronic trading platforms and cleared through central counterparties (CCPs).
 Although some derivatives were already traded on exchange and cleared, many over-the-counter derivatives that met the criteria needed to be novated to CCPs as a result.